andmarti1424/sc-im/Readme.md

 ### Donations

 Please.
 I mean, Please.. make a DONATION with PayPal.
-If you wish to make a donation, please send money to scim.spreadsheet@gmail.com PayPal account.
+If you wish to make a donation, please send money to scim.spreadsheet@gmail.com via PayPal.
 Currently, we already received the amount of 0 (zero) USD.

 A lot of features are in the roadmap, such as multiple worksheets, and even a GTK gui!